When We Meet

 Come fellowship with other students, enjoy a night of games and snacks, and get equipped to be agents of change in the community.
-Middle School Crash meets in the Annex.
+Middle School Crash meets in the Worship Center.

-Helping High School Students grow in their relationships with others as well as with God.
+Helping Middle School Students grow in their relationships with others as well as with God.

 Crash Weekend is a local home-based youth retreat for 6th-12th graders.
 Students will engage in worship, Bible study, missions, and recreation activities over a weekend.

 Organized Bible study and worship time along with afternoons of recreation combine to make Falls Creek a popular activity.
 Each summer thousands of students in the region get connected with Christ and other students.